Magic-JD/is-fast/README.md

 # Running the Project 🏃

-This guide explains how to set up and run the project after cloning the repository.
+This guide explains how to set up and install the project through Cargo after cloning the repository.

 ## Prerequisites